kwinkunks/chrestomathy/README.md

 # chrestomathy

-A collection of notebooks exploring various ways to do some scientific tasks, with a bit of a geoscience flavour to some of them.
+A collection of notebooks exploring various ways to do some scientific and statistical calculations, with a bit of a geoscience flavour to some of them.

 ## Same nail, different hammers